-We know it can be frustrating to describe what's wrong with your vehicle so, to help out all our wonderful customers, we created this quick guide for 13 of the most common warning lights.
+It can be exceptionally nerve-wracking when a warning light pops up on your dashboard.
+Is your car still safe to drive?
+Should you pull over and get a tow?
+Should you keep driving straight to the mechanic?
+We know it can be frustrating to describe what's wrong with your vehicle in these tense situations so, to help out all our wonderful customers, we created this quick guide with 13 of the most common dashboard warning lights

 Steering lock is an essential theft-prevention feature that activates when the wheel or the tires are turned while the key is not in the ignition.
 It locks the steering so no one can cruise away with your vehicle.
 If you get in your car and see that your steering lock light is on, there’s a chance that someone attempted to turn the wheels in your vehicle.

 2. The Battery Light

 The battery light tells you that your charging system isn’t working properly.
 It’s normal for cars to flash this light upon start-up but, if the light doesn't shut off after a few seconds or if the engine won't turn over, you definitely have an issue with your battery system.
 Typically, it’s a problem with the battery itself but this light it could also indicate an irregularity with the voltage regulator, wiring, or alternator.
 Electrical problems can be tough to diagnose and resolve on your own so, if you’re having any electrical trouble, stop in for a check-up.